kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 ![tue variation](/assets/images/2020-12-06/rsx-rear-left-toe.svg)

 The toe angle nominally increases at a rate of 0.003 deg per mm of bump.
-At first glance, the semi-trailing-like lower control arm would suggests lots of toe variation; however, this effect is likely offset by the knuckle lower attachment points.
+At first glance, the semi-trailing-like lower control arm suggests lots of toe variation; however, this effect is likely offset by the knuckle lower attachment points.

 ## Final Comments